About McClean Fletcher Center

 ALL ABOUT MCCLEAN

 Kids gravitated to McClean.
 Children adored her, and the feeling was mutual.
 She respected their unconditional love as well as their full-of-life- undemanding innocence.
 McClean planned to be a pediatrician because of her desire to help others and because she received such joy from being around children.
 It is ironic that at the age of 19, just a child herself, McClean was killed on her way home from doing the thing she loved most.
-On a rainy day, McClean died in a car accident traveling home from baby-sitting close family friends who lived out-of-state.
+On a rainy day, McClean died in a car accident, traveling home from babysitting close family friends who lived out-of-state.
 The family for whom McClean was sitting admired her so much that they named their youngest child after McClean in honor of her memory.

 It is said that those who are irreplaceable leave us on rainy days; God washes away their footprints because no one can ever walk in their place.

-Even the smallest of hearts may bear the heaviest burdens, and triumph.
+Even the smallest of hearts may bear the heaviest burdens and triumph.

 PEACE

 Of all the experiences that human beings encounter, death is the most overwhelming.
 When death enters our lives, it changes us forever.
 As adults, when we experience grief associated with loss, it tests all that is within us.
 But if you will, imagine how this grief must feel to a child.
-Then imagine The McClean Center as a wonderful nest for children and families at a time when their hearts are breaking.
+Then imagine The McClean Fletcher Center as a wonderful nest for children and families at a time when their hearts are breaking.
 When it is time to leave the nest, children and families will know one of grief’s most perplexing truths:

 McClean Fletcher